-Due to The Foundry demographics changing each semester, for the Spring Semester were 54% Hispanic, 21% African American and 25% Caucasian,roughly 88% of which had free and reduced lunch.
+Due to The Foundry demographics changing each semester, for this past Spring Semester were 74% male, 26% female, 53% Hispanic, 14% African American and 36% Caucasian, roughly 91%% of which had free and reduced lunch.
+The student population included approximately 27% of students receiving SPED services, 22% English Language Learner services.